EDUCATION Community Cooperative School

 Series VII-52 Children & Classes. [elem_027.jpg]

-Pine Mountain School was also affected by rising prices, the departure of staff members for war jobs and the armed services, and inability to replace them at salaries the School could afford.
-The School was hit hard.
-Glyn Morris left to become an army chaplain.
-William D. Webb succeeded as Acting Director from 1942 to 1944, when H.R.S.
+Pine Mountain School was strongly impacted by the rising prices of goods and services, the departure of staff members for war jobs and the armed services, and an inability to replace staff at salaries the School could afford.
+The School was hit hard by these economic changes.
+Further, long-term Director Glyn Morris left to become an army chaplain and William D. Webb replaced him as Acting Director from 1942 to 1944, when H.R.S.
 Benjamin was appointed Director.
-With rising prices, again and again inroads were made on the small endowment fund to keep the School in operation and the buildings in repair.
-It was becoming impossible to maintain the standard the School had set for itself.
-It was ever clearer that the boarding high school must change or close.
-Moreover, with more roads built after the war through the coalfield, there were fewer homes out of reach of the services of a high school bus.
-Thus, one reason for the continued existence of the boarding high school had lost validity.
-Mary Rogers continues:
+With rising prices, rapid changes in the Director position and an unstable endowment fund to support the physical maintenance of the School, the future looked bleak.

 At the suggestion of the Trustees, a key committee of the staff explored for a year “the basic function of Pine Mountain School in the light of a critical financial situation, and in the light of community or area needs.”
 It must be used “for school purposes as long as the Constitution of the United States stands, hoping it will make a bright and intelligent people after I’m dead and gone.”
 Uncle William Creech had laid down this policy with his original gift to the School.
 What service should now be undertaken to keep faith with this mandate?
 Should it be a trade school, a junior college?
 More and more the committee’s sight focused on the plight of the elementary grade schools, and the children growing up in the immediate area of Pine Mountain, where only one-fourth of the pupils were completing the eighth grade.
 Thus most of our neighboring children could not enter Pine Mountain High School will to serve centered on the county’s greatest need.
 The staff “Key Committee” reported to the Board, proposing the creation of a panel of eminent Kentucky educators to conduct a survey and make recommendations.
 This panel reported back to the Board in March, 1949, which then acted largely in the spirit of these recommendations.
 The Trustees took a step in faith that “new occasions teach new duties.”
 A new continuing Board of Trustees was elected to operate the Pine Mountain Settlement School as an independent institution affiliated with Berea College.
 No College funds would be used at Pine Mountain.
 It was urged that the health work should be retained, that community services should be maintained and expanded,…..